/ Business Services

 Expenses for Remote Work

 If you elect to work remotely, you are responsible for all equipment/internet needs for your home office.
 CIT will not provide additional monitors, desktops, laptops, chairs, or any other office equipment or supplies; nor will the College reimburse for cell, internet, or any other technical service.
 The Expense and Resource Stewardship policy is still in effect for remote work.
-This includes, but is not limited to, using campus resources (i.e. the Bookstore) as described in other sections of this policy.
+This includes, but is not limited to, using campus resources (e.g. the Bookstore) as described in other sections of this policy.

 METHODS OF PAYMENT